 Scheduled open courses

-I’ll be leading guided foraging walks in the wider Yorkshire area, and further afield, introducing edible species as we come across them.
+I lead guided foraging walks and immersive wild food courses in the wider Yorkshire area, Cumbria and further afield, as well as in Leeds itself, introducing edible species as we come across them, be that urban, woodland, grassland, hedgerow, lakeside, saltmarsh or seashore.
 I can find something wild to eat all year round, but many edibles are dormant over the winter.
-Course dates are now available for March to May 2015 so book a place on one of my wild food walks today!
+Course dates are available so book a place on one of my foraging courses today!

 Bespoke courses and private tuition

 I love taking people out foraging in their own area to help them discover what grows locally and gain confidence in finding wild food close to where they live.
+I can run sessions on wild cocktails / mocktails, making wild bitters, fermentation, tempeh, koji, growing mushrooms, mycology, plant seaweed and fungi ID, fungi or seaweed surveys, nature-spotting, wild meats, fire cooking, basket-making, needle-felting, wild pizza-making and wild cooking as well as foraging tuition.
 So you can also book me for corporate events and team-building days or I can tailor a bespoke course for any group to suit your requirements.
 Contact me and we can discuss options and pricing, depending on where you are in the country and how many people might like to join in.

 Wild food supplies and ingredients